Upward Mobility Program (RN-BSN)

 The bar for nurses is rising.
 More than ever, today’s nurses need a BSN degree to compete in the job market.
-The Upward Mobility program is an innovative path for registered nurses (RNs) at the associate degree or diploma level to gain their BSN while working—and have their tuition paid for.
-In return, students make a commitment to work within the Mount Sinai Health System for two years after graduation.
-The program also offers dedicated time off of work for study during the four-semester program.
+This 15-month, full time Upward Mobility Program (UMP) is an innovative path for registered nurses (RNs) at the associate degree or diploma level to gain their BSN while working.
+UMP nurses will be working a 30 hour work week for three months while you are transitioning to this full time BSN position with an option to become full time after this introductory period.
+And you will have your tuition fully paid for!
+In return, graduates make a commitment to work within the Mount Sinai Health System for two years after graduation.

-The program is a path for RNs who would like to join the Mount Sinai Health System, as well as RNs within Mount Sinai.
-Whether you’re a seasoned nurse or a new graduate, you will have a supportive environment to take the next step in your career.
+This program is a path for RNs who would like to join the Mount Sinai Health System.
+Whether you’re a seasoned nurse or a new graduate, you will have a very supportive environment to take the next step in your career.

-If you are a new recruit to Mount Sinai, we have openings throughout our eight hospitals in the New York area.
-It gives the opportunity to work within a top-tier hospital system, gain your baccalaureate degree, and move into higher professional opportunities in the future.
-If you are currently an RN working within Mount Sinai, the BSN will open doors to professional advancement and specialized training.
+As a new recruit to Mount Sinai, we have openings throughout our eight hospitals in the New York area.
+This program affords the opportunity to work within a top-tier hospital system, gain your baccalaureate degree, and move into higher professional career choices in the future.

-New nurses who are hired and current RNs who enroll will join in one of three semesters (Spring, Summer, and Fall) that will be offered annually.
-You will have 20 percent of your time set aside for studies.
-Didactics will be conducted virtually, and clinical rotations and labs will occur at hospitals throughout the system.
+New nurses, who are hired, who enroll, will join in one of three semesters (Spring, Summer, and Fall) that will be offered annually.
+Didactic courses will be conducted virtually, and clinical rotations and labs will occur at hospitals throughout the system.

-You will be mentored throughout the program, be supported by our close-knit faculty, and have an extraordinary array of student services behind you.
-The Upward Mobility program is unique—no other program offers placement within a top-tier health system, financial assistance in the form of tuition, and professional experience that can help you move forward into a leadership trajectory.
+RN to BSN nurses will be mentored throughout the program, be supported by our close-knit faculty, and have an extraordinary array of student services behind you.
+This Upward Mobility Program is unique—no other program offers placement within a top-tier health system, financial assistance in the form of paid tuition, and professional experience that can assist your move forward into an advanced nursing career trajectory.

 Student Learning Outcomes